Personal Finance, Sustainable Life

 • I don’t wash most of my produce before storing it as washing introduces moisture which leads to decay.

-• I do go through berries and pick out any moldy or really ripe ones before putting them away.
-I eat the ripe ones first and the moldy ones go to the compost.
+• I go through berries and pick out any moldy or over ripe ones before putting them away.
+I eat the ripe ones first and the moldy ones are tossed into the compost.

 • I only store what should be stored in the fridge.
 Potatoes and onions are stored at room temperature and not together.
 Most fruit is stored at room temperature until ripe, and then into the fridge it goes.